McQueen and Detroit Mercy host Valparaiso - WTOP News

 Valparaiso, Indiana; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Detroit Mercy visits Valparaiso after Aaliyah McQueen scored 24 points in Detroit Mercy’s 65-58 victory over the Youngstown State Penguins.
+BOTTOM LINE: Detroit Mercy plays Valparaiso after Aaliyah McQueen scored 24 points in Detroit Mercy’s 65-58 victory over the Youngstown State Penguins.

-The Beacons are 2-1 on their home court.
-Valparaiso is eighth in the MVC with 12.2 assists per game led by Leah Earnest averaging 3.1.

-The Titans are 1-2 in road games.
-Detroit Mercy gives up 70.1 points to opponents while being outscored by 3.3 points per game.
+The Titans are 1-2 on the road.
+Detroit Mercy is fourth in the Horizon scoring 66.8 points per game and is shooting 41.5%.

-Valparaiso scores 65.3 points per game, 4.8 fewer points than the 70.1 Detroit Mercy gives up.
-Detroit Mercy averages 66.8 points per game, 0.6 fewer than the 67.4 Valparaiso gives up.
+Valparaiso averages 7.7 made 3-pointers per game, 1.9 more made shots than the 5.8 per game Detroit Mercy allows.
+Detroit Mercy’s 41.5% shooting percentage from the field this season is 2.5 percentage points lower than Valparaiso has given up to its opponents (44.0%).

-TOP PERFORMERS: Nevaeh Jackson is shooting 37.1% from beyond the arc with 2.6 made 3-pointers per game for the Beacons, while averaging 15.3 points and two steals.
+TOP PERFORMERS: Nevaeh Jackson averages 2.6 made 3-pointers per game for the Beacons, scoring 15.3 points while shooting 37.1% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.